Canadians who graduated in medicine from Edinburgh University 1809-1840

 JONES, Thomas Walter 1811-1864 (de iodino, ejusque compositis) Jones was a member of one of the oldest English-speaking families in Montréal.
 Licensed in 1834, he was attending surgeon of the Montréal General Hospital and First Physician of the St George’s Society of Montréal.
 He was awarded an ad eundem degree by McGill in 1854.
 He was also appointed commander of the Queen's Light Dragoons, which saw active service during the rebellion of 1837-1838, and during the next decade were often called out by the government to quell election riots.
 (The McCord Museum in Montréal holds his private papers as part of the papers of the Queen’s Light Dragoons.)
 (25)

 SEWELL, James Arthur 1810-1883 (de injuriis capitis) Sewell, the son of Chief Justice Jonathan Sewell, was another of the founders of l'École de médecine et de chirurgie de Montréal.
-Later he was Professor and Dean of the Faculty of Medicine at Laval University and President of the Canadian Medical Association and of the Québec Medical Society.
-His son graduated from Edinburgh in 1864.
+Later he was Professor and Dean of the Faculty of Medicine at Laval University and was elected the 4th President of the Canadian Medical Association in 1871.
+He was also President of the Québec Medical Society.
+Two of his sons graduated from Edinburgh, in 1857 and 1864.
 (27)